rayokota/kgiraffe/README.md

 - For Protobuf, if a schema has multiple message types, then the JSON representation is an object with a single property where the property name is the name of the message type being used, and the property value is the JSON representation of the message.
-This is similar to how an Avro union is represented.
+This is similar to how an Avro union is represented in JSON.